memorius/colorlogs/README.txt

   <some-command-that-writes-stdout> | colorlogs <highlighting-config-file-name>

-e.g. this will run ant, sending all console output (including stderr) to colorlogs, and highlight with the rules in 'ant.conf'.
+e.g. this will run ant, sending all console output (including stderr) to colorlogs, and highlight with the rules in 'config/ant.conf'.

   ant dist 2>&1 | colorlogs ant

-The rules are line-based and fairly self-explanatory, see example files.
+The rules are line-based and fairly self-explanatory, see example files in 'config/' directory.

 For available colors, see head of colorlogs.pl.